-19. From this premise, they argue that it is against public policy for consumers to obtain "reliable supplies of milk at the cheapest possible prices."
+35. From this premise, they argue that it is against public policy for consumers to obtain "reliable supplies of milk at the cheapest possible prices."
 These groups have, however, stood congressional policy on its head.
 Dairy legislation was not enacted solely for the economic benefit of dairy farmers.
 Rather, dairy legislation was intended to provide minimum prices high enough to ensure "reliable supplies of milk" but no higher.
-One need go no farther than the text of the off-cited § 608c(18) to discern this intent.
+One need go no farther than the text of the oft-cited § 608c(18) to discern this intent.
 That provision directs the Secretary to set minimum milk prices at levels he finds will "insure a sufficient quantity of pure and wholesome milk."
-There is not a hint of an intent to benefit producers, except to the extent necessary to assure supply.
-Rather, the clear intent of Congress was that the Secretary set prices adequate to provide a reliable supply of fresh milk to the public.
+There is not a hint of an intent to benefit producers, except to the extent necessary to provide a reliable supply of fresh milk to the public.
 In sum, contrary to the position taken by those that oppose the butterfat price adjustment, the AMAA is not, and has never been, a dairy farmer entitlement program.
 Rather, the statute was intended to ensure the public an adequate supply of wholesome milk in the public interest.